inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```

 #### PARTITIONS
 In order to take advantage of Sparks distributed workers and parallel processing, you want to partition the data.
 The repartition function can be used to partition a Spark DF.
-When this DF is written to a file, Spark will then create multiple files based on the number of partitions specified.
+The dataframe will be written to multiple files based on the number of partitions specified.

-Note: Repartition is a lazy function that will only be executed when the next action is called.
-In this case, it will be executed with write.
+_Note: Repartition is a lazy function that will only be executed when the next action is called.
+In this case, it will be executed with write. _
 ```python
 df = df.repartition(24)